rohan-g0re/Leetcode/REVISION/arrays-2pointers-sliding_window/max_product_subarrray.md

-# OPTIMAL --> splitting at -ve s and using prefix and suffix to find product of either sides && Restarting product calculation when gpt zeroes, which is basically splitting the array at zeroes
+# OPTIMAL --> splitting at -ve s and using prefix and suffix to find product of either sides && Restarting product calculation when we get zeroes, which is basically splitting the array at zeroes

 ## INTUITIONS: